uppersaranac/irmcp/src/servers/pubchem/chemical_naming_rules.md

 ---

-## 1. Purpose and Scope
+## 1. Purpose and Requirements

-- The following rules are used to generate names for chemicals in the NIST Spectral Libraries.
+- These requirements are used to generate names for chemicals in the NIST Spectral Libraries.
 - Every **unique chemical structure** receives one **unique name**.
+- When the chemical is typically referred to in the scientific literature using a common name, such as acetone, please use the common name.
+Do not use popular common names that are not typically used in the scientific literature, such as alcohol for ethyl alchohol, or that refer to mixtures, like vinegar.
 - Unless using common names, names are **structure-based**, aiming for **consistency, uniqueness, and retrievability** in databases.
+The rules for these names are given below.
 - For ease of comparison, the section numbers follow the [Naming and Indexing of Chemical Substances for
 Chemical Abstracts](https://web.cas.org/marketing/pdf/indexguideapp.pdf).